LOADING ...

 "Oui, Oui, d'accord, Venez!"

-Are we so sure mean us harm
+Are we so sure they us harm

-Is this our pleasure, punishment or
+Is this our pleasure, or crime

-Put down that two by
+Put down two by four

 Oh George!
 Oh George!

-Fingers together like a child goodbye
+Fingers like a child waving goodbye

 The driver put my old guitar in the boot with my rucksack